AnthonyChablov/street-art-to/README.md

-# To Do List Application
+# Street Art To - Street Art / Mural Viewer Application

 A fully responsive and mobile-friendly street-art and mural viewer that allows users to view information about street art and murals across Toronto.
 The app displays the locations of popular street art destinations on a map along with its information.